Technorely/tendermint/docs/tendermint-core/using-tendermint.md

 Note, with PeX enabled, you
 should not need seeds after the first start.

-If you want Tendermint to connect to specific set of addresses and maintain a persistent connection with each, you can use the `--p2p.persistent_peers` flag or the corresponding setting in the `config.toml` or the `/dial_peers` RPC endpoint to do it without stopping Tendermint core instance.
+If you want Tenderely to connect to specific set of addresses and maintain a persistent connection with each, you can use the `--p2p.persistent_peers` flag or the corresponding setting in the `config.toml` or the `/dial_peers` RPC endpoint to do it without stopping Tenderely core instance.

 ```
 tendermint node --p2p.persistent_peers "429fcf25974313b95673f58d77eacdd434402665@10.11.12.13:26656,96663a3dd0d7b9d17d4c8211b191af259621c693@10.11.12.14:26656"